 One final example demonstrates the second cause of undefined behavior when calling delete on a pointer to an incomplete class type, and that is for a class, even a class with a virtual destructor, providing a class-specific operator delete.
-In order to support the small sliver of well-defined behavior, the compiler must assume that after destroying an object it can reclaim its memory by calling the global operator delete.
-There is no known way for a compiler to do better than calling the global operator absent smart linker technology that can see the completed type and fix up the call; no-one is proposing such a feature, nor speculating that it would be implementable.
+To support the small sliver of well-defined behavior, the compiler must assume that, after destroying an object, it can reclaim that object's memory by calling the global operator delete.
+Without smart linker technology that can see the completed type and fix up the call, no better way is known for a compiler than calling the global operator; no one is proposing such a feature nor speculating that it would be implementable.

-$^{2}$ Despite the seemingly artificially stringent restriction by the standard, the phased approach to template instantiation means that the code for calling the template function will not be generated until all definitions within the current TU have been seen.
+$^{^{3}}$ Despite the seemingly artificially stringent restriction by the Standard, the phased approach to template instantiation means that the code for calling the function template will not be generated until all definitions within the current TU have been seen.